 Tina Karagulian is a artist, poet, and speaker whose work focuses on the intersections between spirituality and creative expression.
 In her memoir It Is Time, she shares stories of gender discrimination, the Armenian Genocide from her family history, awareness of the shadow within us all, and reconciliation through creativity, dialogue, and contemplative prayer.
-Her poetry and prayers have been published in Under the Papaya Tree: A Book of Love Poems, New Skin: Poetry and Prayers, and the following anthologies: Lifting Women's Voices, and Sustaining Abundant Life.
+Her poetry and prayers have been published in Inner and Outer Space: Paintings and Poetry, Under the Papaya Tree: A Book of Love Poems, New Skin: Poetry and Prayers, and the following anthologies: Lifting Women's Voices, and Sustaining Abundant Life.

 “Tina Karagulian is, as she says, a story gatherer.
 In these deeply moving pages, she not only brings to life generations of men and women and the spirit moving through their courageous journeys, she also becomes a compass for the generations to follow.
 With passion and hard-won wisdom, she sheds light for healing and for giving birth to one’s own strong voice.
 Describing the harrowing forced marches in the desert during the Armenian Genocide, she tells stories that first break your heart, then become a silent communion.
 She writes, Once we begin to ask questions, there’s no turning back.
 Indeed she has not turned back or turned away, and invites us to do no less.”